keeperofkey/BrainStation/reports/unit_5/threat-model.md

 ## Denial of Service Threats

-- Attackers could flood the public API with requests.
+- Attackers could flood the API with requests.

   - Mitigation: Implement rate limiting on the API.